KishorKumar0/Digital-VLSI-SoC-Design-and-Planning/README.md

   - **Cell Count**: The number of logic cells in the design.
   - **TR Vios (Timing Violations)**: Ideally, should be zero, indicating no violations.
   - Green shading indicates successful designs with zero violations.

+#### **Design for Test (DFT)**

+Design for Test (DFT) is a methodology used in digital circuit design to enhance testability, ensuring defects can be detected efficiently during manufacturing.

+A **Key DFT Techniques**
+1. **Scan Insertion**
+   - Converts flip-flops into scan-enabled flip-flops, forming a scan chain.
+   - Facilitates controlled testing by shifting test patterns in and out.

+2. **Automatic Test Pattern Generation (ATPG)**
+   - Generates test vectors to maximize fault detection.
+   - Reduces the need for manual test pattern creation.

+3. **Test Patterns Compaction**
+   - Reduces the number of test vectors while maintaining fault coverage.
+   - Optimizes test time and memory usage.

+4. **Fault Coverage**
+   - Measures how many faults can be detected using a given test pattern.
+   - Higher fault coverage ensures better defect detection.

+5. **Fault Simulation**
+   - Simulates circuit behavior with faults to validate the effectiveness of test patterns.
+   - Helps assess how well the design can be tested in real-world scenarios.

+B **DFT Block Diagram Explanation**
+The diagram illustrates a **scan-based DFT architecture**, where:
+- **Flip-flops** are connected in a scan chain to enable shift operations.
+- **Combinational Logic** is tested by applying and capturing test patterns.
+- **sin (scan-in) & sout (scan-out)** are used to load and read test patterns.
+- **Clock & TCK (Test Clock)** control the scan shifting process.